SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 ---

-We can start comparing temperatures per months using boxplots.
+We can start our analysis by comparing temperatures per months using boxplots.

 ```R
 ggplot(lincoln_weather, aes(x = `Month`, y = `Mean Temperature [F]`)) +